 What you may not be thinking about as you daydream about the newest member of your family is the importance of their microbiome, the teeming colonies of bacteria starting to set up shop throughout their tiny body.

-You see, each and every one of us has a miraculous microbiome that works to, among many other things, support our immune function, assist with digestion and nutrient absorption, boost our cognitive function, and even regulate our moods.
+You see, each and every one of us has a miraculous microbiome that works to, among many other things, support our immune function, digestion, nutrient absorption, cognitive function, and even positive moods.
 As adults, this vast ecosystem consists of nearly 100 trillion microscopic organisms living in and on our body.